sleak-lbl/weekly-emails/items/kokkostrain.md

-## NERSC-Hosted Performance Portability with Kokkos Bootcamp, March 26-29
+## It's Not Too Late to Register for Performance Portability with Kokkos Bootcamp, March 26-29!

 NERSC is hosting a Kokkos training event organized by the Exascale Computing Project (ECP) on March 26-29, 2019 in Oakland.
 The training will cover the